-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (cont'd) The copay is applicable to the global and technical components of the diagnostic radiology services only.
-3) You pay 20% coinsurance for therapeutic radiology services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies (cont'd) 3) You pay a 20% coinsurance for therapeutic radiology services.
 Therapeutic radiology services include, but are not limited to, radiation therapy, radium and isotope therapy.
 The 20% coinsurance is applicable to the global, technical and professional components of the therapeutic radiology services.